 Step 4: Click the Edit > New > DWORD (32-bit) Value, and name the new DWORD as MaximumAttachmentSize.

-For example, you want to change the attachment size limitation to 100MB, enter the 102400 in the Value data box.
+For example, you want to change the attachment size limitation to 100MB, enter "102400" in the Value data box.

-Note: If you do not want to limit the attachment size in Outlook, just enter the 0 in the Value data box.
+Note: If you want to remove the attachment size limits in Outlook, just enter "0" in the Value data box.

 Step 6: Close the Registry Editor window, and restart Microsoft Outlook.

 After changing the attachment size limitation in the Registry Editor window, attachments will be inserted successfully only if their sizes are less than attachment size limitation.
-See following screen shot:
+See the following screenshot:

-With above method to increase attachment size is a little complex, but if you have Kutools for Outlook -- a handy Outlook addin, you can change the attachment limited size as you need as quickly.
+With above method to increase attachment size is a little complex, but if you have Kutools for Outlook -- a handy Outlook add-in, you can change the attachment limited size as you need in few clicks.